 You really don’t have to be a designer to be able to tell whether a site is of good quality or not… However, when it comes to our own websites, we tend to NOT notice bad things about them, and we do it on purpose.

 The best way of protecting ourselves against such problems is to start with a quality premium WordPress theme in the first place.
 Yes, you do have to spend some money if you want a quality design.
-Thankfully, spending it on a premium theme by ThemeFuse or Studio Press is a lot better investment than hiring a designer directly.
+Thankfully, spending it on a premium theme by ThemeFuse or X Theme is a lot better investment than hiring a designer directly.